Karl is a longtime freelancer who's passionate about music, art, and writing.

-Exploring a wide variety of different synth sounds is something Damokles has been doing since the 1980s and Hyperwave is a continuation of that creative journey.
-This is an album that definitely has a strong ‘80s flavour but also avoids cliché by moving the music in a different direction with unique sounds and his own musical language that moves the album in a different direction from typical retrowave fare.
+Exploring a wide variety of different synth sounds is something Damokles has been doing since the 1980s, and Hyperwave is a continuation of that creative journey.
+This is an album that definitely has a strong ‘80s flavour.
+However, Damokles avoids cliché by moving the music in a different direction with unique sounds and his own musical language, which moves the album in a different direction from typical retrowave fare.

 The first thing I’d note about Damokles is that many of his tracks are infused with funk and jazz influences from the lead synth solos to the feeling of some of the rhythms.
 I enjoy the uplifting feeling that funky, groovy sensibility brings to the music.
 The old school, fun rapping that happens over "Hyperwave" also adds another dimension to the EP.

 Another hallmark of Damokles’ sound is the wide range of different beats and percussion he uses on Hyperwave.
 There are the expected drum sounds with an ‘80s feel but also some more varied percussion sounds and we get everything from fairly typical ‘80s pop beats through to disco and dancier sounds.
 Most importantly, once again, I can tell that he’s having a blast making music and that joy comes through loud and clear.